 Hull design is one of my favourite things but much testing and simulation is essential to get the design right.

 The Graphic Echo, my first design after leaving Angling Technics in 2002.
-Designed and developed long before the Smartcast and its clones.
-A high resolution long range echo sounder with narrow beam transducer.
+Designed and developed long before the Deeper, Smartcast and its clones.
+A high resolution long range (300m) echo sounder with narrow beam transducer.
+Recently brought to phones and tablets by Bluesounder.

 The Fulcrum Navigator, again a first in the world of baitboats, a GPS system to guide you to your favourite spot, time and again.
 Spent countless hours on the mathematics of global navigation and writing thousands of lines of eight bit assembly language, and am justly proud of this achievement.